zhipengwuDFO/Salmon-SMU-CU-DU-Lookup-Table/README.md

 ## previous_version
-This folder stores previous versions of the SMU/CU/DU crosswalk data, which are used to track changes between the current and earlier versions.
+This folder stores previous version of the SMU/CU/DU crosswalk data, which are used to track changes between the current and earlier version.

 ## NuSEDS_query.sql